webthingorg/devtools-frontend/test/e2e/README.md

 Some optional, helpful flags:
 * `--jobs=N` — use N parallel runners to speed things up
-* `--chrome-binary=LOCATION` — set a path to the chrome executable
+* `--chrome-binary-path=LOCATION` — set a path to the chrome executable
 * `--chrome-features=FEATURES` — set a comma separated list of chrome features passed as `--enable-features=[FEATURES]` to the chrome binary.
-* `--test-file=FILE_PATTERN` — run tests in selected test files only.
+* `--test-file-pattern=FILE_PATTERN` — run tests in selected test files only.
 The extglob pattern matches paths relative to the test/e2e/ directory.
 To run all sources panel tests, for example, use `--test-file=sources/*`.

 To use the flags, first append `--` to the `npm` command, e.g.
 `npm run e2etest -- --jobs=4`